 There once was a time when a garage door opener was a teenager running through the rain to open the door for the family luxury van.
 These days, we tend to take the remote for granted.
 But when the garage door opener remote stops working it can seem like the entire world’s ground to a halt.
 You mean we need to pull open the garage the old-fashioned way like it’s 1976?
+That’s when you need emergency garage door repair — it just can’t wait!

 How Old are the Batteries?

 Fortunately, the solution to a garage door opener remote not working tends to be simple.
 In fact, the first thing you should do is check the batteries.
 It may sound silly, but one of the most common reasons for remote failure is a dead battery.
 In fact, we’ve started stocking our supply truck with extra batteries because so many emergency calls just needed some AAAs.
 The solution is so obvious it could bite you on the nose.
+Whenever our customers have a repair issue with a garage door opener, we recommend checking the batteries.

 It’s also worth checking the battery contacts.
 If the inside of the battery case gets wet, dirty, or worn, this can cause a connection problem.
 Try polishing the ends with sandpaper or steel wool.